oleksa-oleksa/MasterThesis_UserPosition_6DOF/README.md

 Application works with environment variables.
 If ``RNN_PARAMETERS`` is set (is equal to 1 or something else) then the following parameter must be set as environment variables: ``HIDDEN_DIM, BATCH_SIZE, N_EPOCHS, DROPOUT, LAYERS``.

-To run LSTM for LAT 100ms (-w 100) use command:
+There are several model implementation.
+Best are LSTM1 and LSTM3.
+To run LSTM1 on full interpolated dataset with flipped negative quaternions for LAT 100ms (-w 100) use command:

-``python -m UserPrediction6DOF run -a rnn -m lstm -w 100 -d 'data/normalized_full'``
+``python -m UserPrediction6DOF run -a rnn -m lstm1 -t full -w 100 -d data/flipped '``

+Best GRU is GRU1.
 To run GRU for LAT 100ms use command:

-``python -m UserPrediction6DOF run -a rnn -m gru -w 100 -d 'data/normalized_full'``
+``python -m UserPrediction6DOF run -a rnn -m gru1 -t full -w 100 -d data/flipped '``

 You can check all options with ``python -m UserPrediction6DOF run -h``